Leonard Harrison State Park

 Located at select state parks, Conservation Shops primarily feature locally-made products that reflect the region’s beauty, bounty, and rural traditions so visitors can “take home a piece of the Pennsylvania Wilds.”

 During checkout, shoppers may also choose to donate to the Pennsylvania Parks and Forests Foundation, which reinvests 100 percent of the proceeds to fund special projects in the state parks and forests in the Pennsylvania Wilds.

 The Conservation Shops are operated through a public-private partnership between the nonprofit Pennsylvania Wilds Center and DCNR to help support the Center's mission in the Pennsylvania Wilds Conservation Landscape.

 Also at the overlook,

-Millers Purely Maple operates a food truck concession from Memorial Day through late September on Saturdays and Sundays, and daily in late September - late October (weather permitting).
+Millers Purely Maple operates a food truck concession from Memorial Day through late September on Saturdays and Sundays, and daily in late September to late October (weather permitting).